Define dementia. What is it?

 Despite the changes that may have taken occurred such as anger issues and anxiety that do not reflect the person they used to be; it is time for you to love them, and help them live a normal and comfortable life as much as they can.

-Keeping them busy is one of the best ways to improve their quality of life and decrease their symptoms of dementia.
-See that you practice the above activities with them, and see the improvement they bring.
+Keeping them busy with meaningful activity is a part of the dementia therapy and is one of the best ways to improve their quality of life and decrease their symptoms of dementia.
+See that you practice the above activities and exercises with them (as an essential part of dementia care) and see the improvement they bring.